Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Environment maps add a lot of realism to the scene therefore it is advised to use them.

-In Aximmetry we can differentiate between two kinds of Environment Maps
+In Aximmetry we can differentiate between three kinds of special Environment Maps:

-In Aximmetry we are using cubemaps.
-This means that the texture is either in a cube format or in a layout that can be converted into cube format.
+In Aximmetry we use cubemaps as environment maps.
+This means that the texture is either in a cube format or in a layout that can be converted into a cube format.

 Supported Layouts and their order of views: